By Chet Yarbrough

 Gletkin suggests Rubashov was given a watch when he was 7 or 8, which Rubshov acknowledges is probably correct.
 Gletkin says he did not have a watch until he was a teenager and that he did not know there were 60 minutes in an hour until then.
 No one in his social class looked at time in segments; waiting in line was not characterized by time but by results from waiting in line.

-This recollection was another way of saying that the end result is what is important; not the means and time that one stands in line.
+“Darkness at Noon” implies the end result is what is important; not the means and time that one stands in line.
 This is a quintessential belief of the “true believer” in Stalinist communism.